Homeowner Insurance Cost Guide

 Protecting your home and your belongings is a smart financial decision.

 There aren’t a lot of things worse in life than losing everything to a natural disaster, or having your house robbed.
-Setting aside a little money each month to pay for insurance protects you and your family against worst-case scenarios.
-And, in fact, unless you’re buying a home in cash, mortgage companies require home buyers to have insurance.
+Setting aside a little money each month to pay for something that protects you and your family against worst-case scenarios is essential.
+And, in fact, unless you’re buying in cash, mortgage companies require buyers to be insured.

-But just because homeowners insurance is important and you’re required to buy some doesn’t make it easy.
+But just because it's important and you’re required to buy some doesn’t make it easy.
 There are lots of different kinds of products on the market, offering different types of coverage.
-Knowing what homeowners insurance is, what it covers, and what it doesn’t cover are the first steps in making a good purchase.
+Knowing what homeowners is, what it covers, and what it doesn’t cover are the first steps in making a good purchase.

 What is Homeowners Insurance?